William “Bill” Fischer

 A frequent lecturer for the University of Cincinnati master’s programs in planning and urban politics, Bill has also spoken about brownfields and the role they play in community revitalization.
 He was a long-term board member of the United Way of Greater Cincinnati’s “Place Matters” Advisory Board.

-Bill is a certified economic development finance professional (EDFP) by the National Development Corporation and active member of the International Economic Development Council, Ohio Economic Development Association and Urban Land Institute (ULI).
+Bill is a certified economic development finance professional by the National Development Corporation and active member of the International Economic Development Council, Ohio Economic Development Association and Urban Land Institute (ULI).
 He earned a master of public administration from Northern Kentucky University and a Bachelor of Science in biological sciences at the University of Cincinnati.